 Amelior, our lead pipeline candidate, is an intravenous formulation of ibuprofen currently in Phase III clinical trials.
-We expect to complete clinical development by early 2008 and are preparing to submit our new drug application, or NDA, to the FDA for review.
+We expect to complete clinical development and submit our new drug application, or NDA, to the FDA for review in 2008.
 There currently are no injectable products approved for sale in the U.S. for the treatment of both pain and fever.
 If we complete clinical development and receive FDA approval for Amelior on our current projected timeline, we believe Amelior would be the first injectable product available for the treatment of both pain and fever.
 If approved, we plan to market Amelior in the U.S. through our hospital sales force and internationally through alliances with marketing partners.
 We believe Amelior currently represents our most significant product opportunity.